I-4-2-10.Assembly of Procedural Material for the Certified Administrative Record

 Representative fee petitions or correspondence solely regarding representative fees, waiver of fees, etc.;

-Disability Determination Service correspondence (unless SSA sent a copy to the claimant or his or her representative);
+Disability Determination Service correspondence (unless SSA sent a copy to the claimant or the claimant's representative);

-The CRA will resolve any question of whether to include an item by consulting with the branch chief.
+The court legal assistant will resolve any question of whether to include an item by consulting with the branch chief.

 D. Assembling the Procedural Documents

-For the procedural documents in the certified administrative record, the CRA will:
+For the procedural documents in the CAR, the court legal assistant will:

 Assemble and index documents in reverse chronological order;